Table Of Contents

 To find an appraiser, start by asking your real estate agent or lender for referrals.
 When choosing a property appraiser, it’s important to find one who’s licensed and certified by the state and recognized by the lending institute.
 Ask about their experience and if they have professional designations or memberships.
 If they do, you are getting an appraiser who’s committed to continued education and ethical standards.
 Finally, ask the appraiser for references.

 Along the same lines of your search to find a real estate agent, take the time to interview the appraiser before hiring.
-Make sure their qualifications meet your standards and you are able to comfortable communicate with them.
+Make sure their qualifications meet your standards and you are able to comfortably communicate with them.
 In addition, make sure they’re able to effectively communicate with you regarding their processes.

 Ask your appraiser to explain his/her qualifications and how often he/she must update certificates and participate in training programs.
 Ask him/her what the report will consist of and when you can expect to receive a preliminary report.
 You can ask for examples of previous work too and how they came to their conclusions.
 If you feel the preliminary report is lacking, you have the right to end the appraisal process before the final report is issued.